discontinued-civictech/discontinued-civictech.github.io/_posts/2022-12-15-call-for-participation-is-out.md

 ---
 layout: post
-title:  "call for participation is out!"
+title:  "Call for Participation is out!"
 ---

 Call for Participation is now available.